-Above, we have mentioned how a 24/7 live linear streaming is a totally different beast compared to regular live streaming.
+Above, we have mentioned how 24/7 live linear streaming is a totally different beast compared to regular live streaming.
 Why?
 Because as you might have guessed, ensuring a 24/7 stream without interruptions while maintaining consistency in quality is very difficult, and in general there are four key challenges surrounding this issue:

 1. Computer-related issues

 No matter how you are going to run your live streams, most likely it will involve at least one computer—whether it’s a laptop, desktop, or a full-blown server.
-The thing is, computers aren’t designed to run continuously for 24/7, 365 days a year.
+The thing is, computers aren’t designed to run continuously 24/7, 365 days a year.
 While most modern computers can run 24 hours straight without any problem, you’d need to reboot it sooner or later.

 Also, to ensure the longevity of your devices, it’s best to let your computers break regularly.
-Don’t forget that computers are also not a perfect machine and they might need to reboot by itself due to software/hardware error and even hardware failure.
+Don’t forget that computers are also not a perfect machine and they might need to reboot by themselves due to software/hardware error and even hardware failure.